dy/piezo/docs/r&d.md

       - may complicate compilation to simpler embedded envs
         - eg. not supported by wasm2c
     - what do we need memory for then?
+    - if we involve structs, we may as well use arrays directly

   3. funcref returning ptr and length upon call?~~
     + we anyways read length via operator